 • Document all correspondence.

-• Seek external advice from ATO or Australian Small Business Ombudsman if needed.
+• Seek external advice from industry experts or professional bodies if needed.

 Additional considerations for Offshore Bookkeeping Providers